-The Italian designed Dottus metal shoe cabinet provides a slim and sleek shoe storage solution that easily mounts on a wall.
-Use multiple cabinets in a modular layout for additional storage.
+The Italian designed Dottus metal shoe cabinet provides a slim and sleek shoe storage solution.
+Use multiple cabinets in a modular layout for added storage.

-There’s a Container Store in our area, which I know has a ton of organizing solutions, and this is where I discovered the Italian designed Dottus metal shoe cabinets.
-Yes, the cabinets are a little pricey, but the perfect answer to our problem, and a quality product pays for itself in the long run.
-The white epoxy coated finish blends with our white walls and the slim profile camouflages the cabinets even more.
+I discovered the Italian-designed Dottus metal shoe cabinets at a local Container Store and immediately knew I found an answer to our problem.
+The white epoxy coated finish blends with the surrounding white walls, and the slim profile camouflages the cabinets even more.
 We now have quick access to several of our everyday shows without them being sprawled on the floor.

 - 20″ x 6″ x 41″ h